Informasjonsforvaltning/records-of-processing-activities-etl/README.md

+records-of-processing-activities-etl
-ETL type utilities related to our dataservice catalogue
+ETL type utilities related to our records-of-processing-activities catalogue